2284238y/Team-1-Fernando-Martinez-YI-YI-LianSheng-Liu-/README.md

 # Intelligent Blind System

-System to control a blind using a Raspberry Pi.
-The system has 3 different modes to control the blind:
+Automatically controlled curtains that can rise and fall.
+The Intelligent blind system should be controled by using a Raspberry Pi.
+This system has three different control modes, they are shown below:

 - Photo sensitive control